 7.1 All staff should recognise that children can abuse their peers.
 All staff should be clear about, and follow, school policy.
-Even if there are no reported cases of child on child abuse, the government guidance on 'Sexual Violence and Sexual Harassment Between Children in Schools states that we should believe that it is happening in our school.
-To encourage students to report
+Even if there are no reported cases of child-on-child abuse, the government guidance on 'Sexual Violence and Sexual Harassment Between Children in Schools states that we should believe that it is happening in our school.
+To encourage students to report cases of child-on-child abuse, there are several means of seeking help: through tutor or a trusted teacher, through the pastoral office or by using the 'pastoral support button' accessible through My Highcliffe or the school website.
+Staff should be alert to changes in behaviour which may indicate a student is experiencing child on child abuse.

 7.2 Sexual violence and harassment can occur between two children of any age or sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Abuse may also happen between peers in an intimate personal relationship.
+Abuse may also happen between students in an intimate personal relationship.
 Sexual violence or sexual harassment can happen inside and outside the school setting.
 It can happen in person or online.

 7.3 The school's initial response to a report from a child is important.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
-There should be a zero tolerance approach to abuse.
-It should never be passed of as 'banter' or 'just having a laugh' or 'boys being boys'.
+There should be a zero-tolerance approach to abuse.
+It should never be passed off as 'banter' or 'just having a laugh' or 'boys being boys'.
 These comments can lead to a culture of unacceptable behaviour and an unsafe environment for children.
 Whilst girls are most often victims and boys most often perpetrators, we recognise that both boys and girls can experience abuse.
-If a member of staff witnesses abuse or harassment this will be recorded both on the school's behaviour log and also in My Concerns.
+If a member of staff witnesses abuse or harassment this will be recorded both on the school's behaviour log and also in My Concern.